 Contributing Editor, Cimarron Review and The Gay and Lesbian Review

 Alfred Corn was born in Bainbridge, Georgia, in 1943.
 He grew up in Valdosta, Georgia, and received his B.A. in French literature from Emory University in 1965.
 He was awarded an M.A. in French literature from Columbia University in 1967, and completed all requirements for the Ph.D. except the doctoral dissertation.
 His degree work included a year spent in Paris on a Fulbright Fellowship and two years of teaching in the French Department at Columbia College.
 His first book of poems, All Roads at Once, appeared in 1976, followed by A Call in the Midst of the Crowd (1978), The Various Light (1980), Notes from a Child of Paradise (1984), The West Door (1988), Autobiographies (1992).
 His seventh book of poems, titled Present, appeared in 1997, along with a novel titled Part of His Story, and a study of prosody, The Poem’s Heartbeat.
 Stake: Selected Poems, 1972-1992, appeared in 1999, followed by Contradictions in 2002.
 His most recent volumes of poetry are Tables (2014) and Unions (2015) He has published two collections of critical essays, The Metamorphoses of Metaphor (1988) and Atlas: Selected Essays, 1989-2007 (2008).
 Also, a work of art criticism, Aaron Rose Photographs (Abrams, 2001).
 Prizes for his work include the Levinson Prize from Poetry magazine, a Guggenheim Fellowship, the NEA grant, an Award in Literature from the Academy and Institute of Arts and Letters, and one from the Academy of American Poets.
 He has taught at the City University of New York, Yale, Connecticut College, the University of Cincinnati, U.C.L.A., Ohio State University, Hofstra University, Oklahoma State University, and the University of Tulsa.
 A frequent contributor to The New York Times Sunday Book Review and The Nation, he has also written art criticism for Art in America and ARTnews magazines.
 He held the Amy Clampitt Residency in Lenox, Massachusetts, for 2004-2005 and taught at the Poetry School in London for 2005-2006.
 His first play, Lowell’s Bedlam, premiered at Pentameters Theatre in London in 2011.
 In 2012, he was a Visiting Fellow at Clare Hall, Cambridge University, and was made a Life Fellow the following year.
 His second novel, Miranda’s Book, was published in the U.K. in 2015.
 In the same year, he was invited to speak at the opening of the new museum dedicated to the life and work of the Chinese painter and writer Mu Xin in Wuzhen, Zhejiang province, China.
 In 2016 a selection of his poems was translated into Spanish and published in Spain under the title Rocinante.
+A similar collection was published in Mexico in 2017 under the title Antonio en el desierto.
 He lives in Hopkinton, Rhode Island.